-If you’re applying for a card and your credit doesn’t meet the standards of the issuer, you may get a denial of credit instead of being approved.
-Or, if you already have an account and the issuer sees that your credit has degraded, it may decide to reduce your credit limit or increase your interest rates.
-If you have a credit card, you can expect the issuer to check up on your credit frequently to make sure you continue to meet its standards.
+If you’re applying for a card and your credit doesn’t meet the issuer’s standards, you may get a denial of credit instead of being approved.
+Or, if you already have an account and the issuer sees that your credit has gotten worse, it may decide to reduce your credit limit or increase your interest rates.

 There are two main federal laws governing adverse actions in the world of credit: the Fair Credit Reporting Act (FCRA) and the Equal Credit Opportunity Act (ECOA).

 To put it simply, the FCRA covers consumer transactions.
 It requires lenders to give you a notice if negative credit information was the basis of the adverse action.

 The ECOA covers both consumers and businesses.
 It requires lenders to describe the specific reasons why the adverse action was taken.